hakusoda/HAKUREALITY/README.md

 # HAKUREALITY
-coming to a github near you, soon(ish)!
+coming to a github near you, whenever Roblox releases their "Luau File Sync" feature, as i'm not using anything else! ┐(￣ヮ￣)┌